Have you ever wondered what life is like for someone with a disability? Well, it’s challenging!

 Manage your weekly schedule

 For me, this includes juggling my study commitments such as lectures, tutorials, and study sessions, with my medical appointments, hydrotherapy sessions, and scheduling of my support workers as well as attending social events.
-So make sure you enrol in your classes ASAP!
-Do not leave it to the last minute (although you can apply for a class transfer, like I did once, but it’s not always a guarantee).
+So make sure you create a plan before you enroll and choose your class preferences!
+Do not leave it to the last minute (although you can waitlist classes, like I did once, but it’s not always a guarantee).

 The devil is in the details